IBM/cp4ba-client-onboarding-scenario/23.0.1/DeployingClientOnboarding2301.md

    Once you have reserved an environment in IBM TechZone, it is first **Scheduled** for provisioning.
 After a while it moves into status **Provisioning**, and after some time it finally becomes **Ready**.
 Overall this may take up to 6 hours.
 You will receive several emails during that period.

    The final email has the subject '**Reservation Ready on IBM Technology Zone**'.
-It contains a link 'View My Reservations' to get to your reservations.
+It contains a link '**View My Reservations**' to get to your reservations.
 Click on this link and click on the tile that represents your reservation.

    <img src="..\images\your-environment-is-ready_2301.jpg"/>